Signs of Anxiety Guide

 Let’s remind ourselves that we are going through a global trauma.
 Our health, lives, and safety is currently challenged and impacted in ways that are unprecedented.
 The crucial thing to remember is that while our anxiety may be present, so are our treatment options.

-New York Behavioral Health providers offer online therapy for individuals, couples, families, and groups, and you can schedule an appointment online today.
+New York Behavioral Health providers offer online therapy for individuals, couples, and families, and you can schedule an appointment online today.
 And remember, we are all just doing the best we can.
 Let’s give ourselves some compassion and kindness during this time.